-Following is a field report from a reader that interviewed with four firms and got offers from both McKinsey and Bain.
+Following is a success story from a student that interviewed with four firms and got offers from both McKinsey and Bain.
 He reports on the interview process at these firms and shares the preparation method that contributed to his success.

-But before I make a decision, I would first like to thank you again for all your helpful tools and insights.
-Your video workshops, your mails and your book have all been of great help during my application process.
-Thank you for that, and keep up the excellent work!
+I would like to thank you again for all your helpful tools and insights.
+Your video workshops, your emails and your book have all been of great help during my application process.
+Thank you for that and keep up the excellent work!

 As for the interview process, there are some things I can tell you.
 I have a finance background and I did my interviews with Roland Berger, BCG, Bain and McKinsey after graduation.

 Types of cases:

 The firms used between 4 and 6 normal case interviews, and all cases were more or less unstructured interviews.
 Interviews usually took between 45 minutes and one hour, with 30 minutes of motivation and resume talk and 30 minutes of actual casework.
 Surprisingly, people and communication skills were considered far more important than 'acing the case'.
 I think I have not finished a single case during my interviews, but I was able to show all the competencies the firms were looking for.
 Besides case interviews, BCG used a problem-solving test and a written case.
 Roland Berger used a written case as well.